napari/docs/docs/naps/8-telemetry.md

 The main thing for implementation should be the low cost of maintenance.
 So the solution should be as simple as possible.
 We could either use existing solutions on the server side or implement our own.

-The benefit of the existing solution is that most of the work is already done.
+The benefit of existing solutions is that most of the work is already done.
 The downside is that it may require additional cost of maintenance.
 This cost may be caused by many features that are not needed for napari and could increase the risk of leaking data.
-As I check they are implemented in techniques that are not familiar to napari core-devs.
-So if there will be a decision to use them we should select an SAS solution that will be maintained by the company.
+Quick checks of their code revealed they are implemented in techniques that are not familiar to napari core devs.
+So, if we decide to use them, we should select an SAS solution that will be maintained by the company.

-For the current, I suggest creating a simple REST API server for collecting the data.
+For now, I suggest creating a simple REST API server for collecting the data.
 It could be a simple Python FastAPI server that will store data in the SQLite database.

 Data for aggregation should be extracted from the database using a script running on the same machine.

 The output of the aggregation script should be loaded to some existing visualization tool, like grafana.

-It may be nice to host them on separate servers, then even if the data presented on the dashboard will be compromised, the raw data will be not exposed to the world.
+It may be nice to host raw and aggregate data on separate servers - then even if the data presented on the dashboard is compromised, the raw data will be not exposed to the world.

-Having both server and aggregation scripts in Python will reduce maintenance costs for napari core-devs.
+Having both server and aggregation scripts in Python will reduce maintenance costs for napari core devs.

 We should register the `telemetry.napari.org` domain and use it for the server.
-The main page contains this NAP and a link to the summary dashboard.
+The main page will contain this NAP and a link to the summary dashboard.

 The main part of the application side should be implemented in `napari-telemetry` package.
 The package should not report in stream mode, but collect data on the disk and send it in batches.
 This will reduce the risk of leaking data.
 The package should implement a utility to allow users to preview collected data before sending it to the server.

-In the napari itself following changes should be implemented:
+In napari itself, the following changes should be implemented:

 1) The indicator that shows the telemetry status
 2) The dialog that asks a user if they want to enable telemetry